Experiencing TRON Lightcycle / Run at Magic Kingdom

 - The seating and restraints on this attraction may prohibit guests of certain body shapes or sizes from riding.

 After making it through the outdoor portion of the queue, you’ll enter this hallway.
-It’s pretty cramped, but you’ll only be in the area momentarily.
+It’s pretty narrow, but you’ll only be in the area momentarily.

-Another room opens ahead.
+Sliding doors open ahead, revealing the ride’s pre-show room.
 You and the other guests waiting in the hall will enter the room and find a space to stand.
-This is the area that is considered the “reveal.”
-Looking back, I wish I had realized this because I grabbed a spot toward the back of the room out of the way.
+This area is considered the “reveal.”

-So when the screen changed to reveal the attraction, it was surprising and impressive.
-Thankfully, you’re not terribly spoiled by the photo.
+While you’re waiting, the screen transitions to reveal the attraction.
+When everything is working correctly, it’s a surprising and impressive feature.
+Thankfully, you’re not terribly spoiled by the photo below.
 You have to be there to get the full effect, which happens quickly.

 Of course, these photos don’t do it justice.
 But it feels like you’ve stepped into a digital realm or a computerized world, as Disney calls it.

 Unless you’re in a hurry, I recommend taking your time as you walk through this space.
-Ahead, you’ll join another queue.
+You’ll join another queue area ahead.
 However, you’re not far from the loading area at this point.

 This next room, the Hall of Opponents, contains several discs with users who have beat the grid.
 Below are a few previous champions.

-Then we scanned our MagicBand to open the locker and store our items.
-We had a standard-size backpack and a regular camera with a medium size lens.
+Then, we scanned our MagicBand to open the locker and store our items.
+We had a standard-size backpack and a regular camera with a medium-size lens.
 Both fit comfortably inside the locker.
+You must store any loose items larger than a cell phone.
+Each lightcycle has a small compartment large enough to hold wallets, phones, or glasses.

-If you don’t have a magic band, you can scan your ticket or ask a cast member in the area to assist.
-There were several cast members helping guests figure out their items.
+If you don’t have a MagicBand, you can scan a park ticket or ask a cast member in the area to assist.
+A cast member will provide a card to access a locker.

 This is where the lightcycles pull up to the gate for riders to board.